keep-starknet-strange/madara/README.md

 you don't need to fork the Madara repo.
 Instead, you can import the relevant code as crates/pallets.
-We have created an [app-chain-template](https://github.com/keep-starknet-strange/madara-app-chain-template) which imports Madara as a library to sh an example and would recommend you start from here.
+We have created an [app-chain-template](https://github.com/keep-starknet-strange/madara-app-chain-template) which imports Madara as a library to show an example and would recommend you start from here.
 For other more detailed use cases like

 - Adding a new syscall to the cairo VM